lucasgeron/rails-import-by-csv/README.md

   - Run the migrations with `rails db:migrate`
   - Run the server with `./bin/dev`
   - Visit http://localhost:3000
-  - Download the data_sets.csv file in the root of the project
+  - Download the data_sets files in the root of the project
   - Ready to Use

 Feel free to customize this application.